protontypes/open-sustainable-technology/README.md

 - [riskmapjnr](https://github.com/ghislainv/riskmapjnr) - Obtain maps of the spatial risk of deforestation and forest degradation following the methodology developed in the context of the Jurisdictional and Nested REDD+ (JNR) and using only a forest cover change map as input.
 - [whisp](https://github.com/forestdatapartnership/whisp) - The Forest Data Partnership promotes a Convergence of Evidence approach for Forest and Commodities Monitoring.
 - [Terraware Web](https://github.com/terraware/terraware-web) - The web app provides seed inventory management capabilities - with two main areas of focus: the seed processing workflow and monitoring of a seed bank's physical infrastructure.
+- [Mapbiomas](https://github.com/mapbiomas) - A comprehensive set of scripts and tools for processing land use and cover data across various biomes in South America and Indonesia.

 ### Ecological and Environmental Modeling
 - [PEcAn](https://github.com/PecanProject/pecan) - The Predictive Ecosystem Analyzer is an integrated ecological bioinformatics toolbox.